djangodeployment/django-deployment-book/08-postgresql.rst

    default system locale (found in ``/etc/default/locale``).
 If this is not UTF-8, the databases will be using an encoding other than UTF-8.
    You really don't want that.
-If you aren't certain, you can check, using the procedure I explained in Chapter 1, that the default system locale is appropriate.
+If you aren't certain, you can check, using the procedure I explained in :ref:`setting_up_the_system_locale`, that the default system locale is appropriate.
 You can also check that PostgreSQL was installed with the correct locale with this command:

    .. code-block:: bash